sipa-js/sipa-js.github.io/docs/guides/guides-extras/SipaComponent/sipa-component.md

 </div>
 ```

-Be aware, never to manipulate classes externally on your own, as their state will not be stored.
+Be aware, never to manipulate classes externally in the DOM on your own, as their state will not be stored.
 Always store your state in `_data` and respect the values with EJS inside your teamplate.
 When you use the `removeClass()` or `addClass()` provided by SipaComponent, it will take care of its state internally.
 So if you rerender your component, the state will remain.
 If you would manipulate the DOM externally, your changes will dissappear after the next render.

 The initialization of declarative components can be done manually, especially when adding new components the declarative way dynamically.